smartdevicelink/sdl_evolution/proposals/0240-sdl-js-pwa.md

 2. Limited app availability.
 App developers would potentially need to reassemble a good portion of existing code and write new code to make locally running applications possible.
 3. Licensing and compatibility.
 License cost may apply for embedded in-vehicle use.
 Efforts avoiding license using older versions may cause compatiblity issues leading to code rewrite.
 Open source variants may cause other license issues.

 Many services are available over a web application and modern WebEngines provide a good sandboxing ability.
-Lastly, the ability of an open HMI is outstanding and not supported by either of the alternatives.

 ## Appendix